Tiemp-B/ObsidianBox/Developer/정보처리기사/SW 설계/요구사항 확인/SW 생명 주기.md

 # Notes

-The Cornell Note-taking System is a popular and effective method for organizing and summarizing information during lectures, readings, or any other form of learning.

 <aside>Note's Layout</aside>

 The Cornell method offers a specific layout for each page of notes.
 The note is devided into three sections: